wp-plugins/user-last-login/readme.txt

 == Description ==

-This plugin is specially created for manage the user last login.
-This plugin shows the last login of user in user listing page.
-There is also sorting available by last login of user.
+This plugin is specially created for manage the user last login time.
+The plugin shows the last login date & time of user in manage users view and also has function available to sort the column in ascending and descending order.

 == Installation ==

 How to install the plugin and get it working.

-e.g.

-1. Upload 'user-last-login' folder to the '/wp-content/plugins/' directory
+1. Upload 'user-last-login' folder to the '/wp-content/plugins/' directory or upload zip file from wp-admin.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==